Former Alton Middle School Teacher Ingersoll Enters Guilty Plea To Aggravated Criminal Sexual Abuse, Sentence Announced - News Break

 Former Alton Middle School Teacher Ingersoll Enters Guilty Plea To Aggravated Criminal Sexual Abuse, Sentence Announced

 EDWARDSVILLE - The Madison County State's Attorney's Office announced today a former Alton Middle School teacher William C. Ingersoll, 53, has entered a guilty plea to one count of aggravated criminal sexual abuse from a case that took place between 1998 and 2000.
-With his guilty plea, Ingersoll will receive a sentence of 24 months probation with sex offender treatment.
-Also with his plea, Ingersoll will be registered as a sex offender for his life.
-A Madison County State's Attorney's Office Continue Readingwww.riverbender.com
+With his guilty plea, Ingersoll will receive a sentence of 24 months probation with sex offender treatment.m.riverbender.com